 Before joining AWS, Gregor has served as Smart Nation Fellow to the Singapore government, as Technical Director in Google Cloud’s Office of the CTO, and as Chief Architect at Allianz SE, where he oversaw the architecture of a global data center consolidation and deployed the first private cloud software delivery platform.

-Gregor is known as co-author of the seminal book “Enterprise Integration Patterns”, which is widely cited as the reference vocabulary for asynchronous messaging solutions.
-His book “37 Things One Architect Knows About IT Transformation” tells stories from the trenches of IT transformation while his articles have been featured in “Best Software Writing” by Joel Spolsky and “97 Things Every Software Architect Should Know”.
+Gregor is known as co-author of the seminal book Enterprise Integration Patterns, which provided the reference vocabulary for all modern ESBs.
+His book The Software Architect Elevator tells stories from the trenches of IT transformation while his articles have been featured in Best Software Writing by Joel Spolsky and 97 Things Every Software Architect Should Know.
 He is an active member of the IEEE Software advisory board.

 This site was built using the open source Jekyll site generator and the Minimal Mistakes theme.
 It’s hosted on Firebase Hosting, which includes free global CDN and SSL certs.
 The site does not use Google Analytics for Firebase.

 This static site does not collect personal information.
 It configures Google Analytics to anonymize IP addresses and to not share data with Google.